What is the difference between a Fire Warden and a Fire Marshal?

 Delivered by an ex-fire service officer or another suitably qualified person, the course allows delegates to try out different types of fire extinguishers in a simulated live fire.

-The course will cover all you need to know to be able to effectively manage and prevent fires in the workplace.
-You will also learn how to safely evacuate the building and the relevant legislation.
+The course will cover all you need to know to be able to manage and prevent fires in the workplace effectively, how to evacuate the building safely and, the relevant safety legislation.

 How long does Fire Marshal certificate last?